vdaas/vald/docs/user-guides/operations.md

 ### Kubernetes cluster

+Since Vald agents hold vector data on their memory, unexpected disruption or eviction of agents may cause loss of indices.
+Also, disruption or deletion of worker nodes that have Vald agents may cause loss of indices.

 It is recommended to have more than 3 worker nodes with larger than 16 GB RAM.
 It is better to deploy 2 or 3 Vald agent pods to each worker node.